vincedarley/cewe-layout/README.md

 Here's my current workflow:
 1) Select all my favourite photos in MacOS photos and _export_ copies of them to a directory.
 If it is easy for you to do so, before exporting tag the very best photos with either "4 star" or "5 star" as keywords.
 CEWE Creator and QLayout can handle jpeg and png, but not heif/heic (sadly).
 2) Run QLayout with "-renamephotos" to name all of the photos according to date (and according to 4/5 star keywords).
-3) Use CEWE Creator to build a book (of the size/style you want) with loads of empty pages.
+3) Use CEWE Creator to create a new book (of the size/style you want) with loads of empty pages.
 Save it in the xmcf or mcf format.
 Quit.
 4) If your photobook is called "MyBook.xmcf" then put the directory with all your photos next to it, and rename the directory to be called "MyBook-photos".
 5) Run QLayout with the "--gui" flag.
 The first page of your book will open.
 Ensure it is empty (or if your book is partially created already, move to the first empty page)
 6) Examine your photos, in approximate date order, and drag and drop as many photos as you want onto that empty page.